udaniwijewardhana/UDMTA/README.md

 ## Installation Instructions

-- Download the https://github.com/uwijewardhana/UDMTA/ repository zip folder and extract and run the app on your r console.
+- Download the https://github.com/uwijewardhana/UDMTA/ repository zip folder and extract and run the app.R on your r console.

 ```r
 shiny::runGitHub( "UDMTA", "uwijewardhana")